Thinking about an LA to San Diego road trip?

 Morning

 Like Huntington Beach, Newport is a destination with a huge number of attractions.
 For this itinerary, I would invite you to check out the Balboa Peninsula.
-You can take a look at the pier, the Balboa Fun, the gorgeous houses towards the end of the peninsula and the West Jetty View Park.
+You can take a look at the pier, the Balboa Fun Zone, the gorgeous houses towards the end of the peninsula, and the West Jetty View Park.

 Lunch

-For lunch, I think True Food Kitchen, Bosscat Kitchen, and Provenance would be a hit with everybody in your party.
+For lunch, I think True Food Kitchen, Bosscat Kitchen, and Newport Landing Restaurant would be a hit with everybody at your party.

 Afternoon

-If you have seen Laguna before, you can check out Salt Creek Beach, Doheny State Beach or the Dana Point Marina area (excellent place to walk).
+If you have seen Laguna before, you can check out Dana Point and attractions such as Salt Creek Beach, Doheny State Beach, or the Dana Point Harbor (an excellent place to walk), Dana Point Marina, and Dana Point Headlands Conservation Area.

-Or, you can visit San Clement, another town with a pier, great main street, and a relaxed vibe.
+Or, you can visit San Clemente, another town with a pier, a great main street, many beaches (including San Clemente State Beach), and a relaxed vibe.

 Dinner